clareaulab/ebv_biobank_gwas/README.md

 Set your working directory in `code` in the base of any of these three to run the R code line-by-line.

 ### all-of-us-notebooks
 This folder contains all of the major notebooks used for assembling the EBV DNA quantification, performing the EBV GWAS validation analyses, and the phenotypic associations using EBV as an exposure for complex trait associations within AoU (Fig. 2,3; ED Fig. 2).
-It also includes a notebook used to reconstruct HLA haplotypes for EUR ancestry individuals in AoU (ED Fig. 8).
+It also includes a notebook used to reconstruct HLA haplotypes for EUR ancestry individuals in AoU (ED Fig. 6).
 The README within has more information about each subfolder, including a recent update to AoU workflows and how existing notebooks should be modified to accomodate this change.

 ### celltype-pathway-mapping
 This folder contains code for pathway and cell type enrichment analyses of the 148 genes with protein-altering variation from the ExWAS analyses (Fig. 4).

 ### epitope-scoring
 This folder contains code needed to create the processed peptide files, as well as results from running NetMHCpan (I+II).
 Additional files for enrichment analyses of known IEDB epitopes are also contained here (Fig. 5).
+The first script contains how sliding windows of peptides containing the 4 VUS vs. WT (from the "Genetic diversity in EBV genomes" section of the paper) were generated.

 ### mwe-1000G
 Due to restrictions of sharing data in UKB and AoU, we provide a sufficient minimal working example (mwe) to ensure users can go from `.cram/.bam` files in WGS to per-person, per-position quantifications of EBV DNA.
 This folder has an R-based `.ipynb` that pulls WGS files and estimates EBV abundance from the 1000 Genomes Project, which hosts all WGS data as publicly available.